ckatkinson/TriangulationCalculator/README.md

 To use this, first be sure to have a working Julia installation.

-Start the Julia REPL from the directory in which you have the file Triangulation.jl.
+Start the Julia REPL from the directory in which you have the file TriangulationCalculator.jl.
 You'll need to add the path to the LOAD_PATH array:

     push!(LOAD_PATH, "./")